diaa/apg-workshop/_entries/02-02 connecting-db.md

 **Using Azure Cloud Shell**

-Example (Please change these values to match with your setup) from the cloudshell
+Example (please change these values to match with your setup) from the cloudshell

 ```sh
 ssh username@<jumpbox-ip